 RIP Aaron Swartz.
-This is my first ever personal blog entry, written the day I discovered my friend Aaron ended his own life after being hounded by the US Department of Justice for his efforts to make scholarly journal articles available for free.
-Reflecting on this fiasco I note that “I’m not sure what’s next, but under the circumstances being quietly bereft and outraged doesn’t feel like an adequate response.”
+This is my first ever personal blog entry, written the day I discovered that a friend had been crushed by the US Department of Justice for his well-intentioned efforts to make scholarly journal articles available for free.
+Reflecting on this fiasco I conclude that “I’m not sure what’s next, but under the circumstances being quietly bereft and outraged doesn’t feel like an adequate response.”
+Since that day I’ve been thinking of Aaron incessantly, and I’ve become far more strategic in my campaigns for freedom and equity.

 “Things Fall Apart: Graham Larkin on The Object in Transition,” ArtForum International vol. 46, no. 8 (April 2008), pp. 153-6, 390.
 Review of a Getty conference on the preservation of recent art in which I note that “”given the abundance of Duchampian and Dadaist modes of artistic production in the past half century, the material traces of much ontologically challenging art have been piling up in museums, with the result that philosophical questions about where art begins and ends are no longer merely academic.
 Good luck trying to acquire, store, or present vintage performance art, environmental art, Conceptual art, or appropriation art while maintaining a clear distinction between art and context, art and life, art and artifact, art and interpretation, high and low, original and copy, or completion and incompletion.”
 The ArtForum editors vetoed my original title (Whither the Object?) that more accurately signalled the move away from materialistic conceptions of art.

 “Reconstructing Stella: Investigating the Materials and Context of Louis XIII and Richelieu,” Harvard University Art Museums Review, vol 7 no 2, Fall 1998, pp. 1, 5.
-A preliminary description of my work with conservators in using various technologies from X-ray and IR photography to Photoshop in an effort to rebuild a 17thC painting.
-It’s a brief plea for “expository imaging” that includes a pretty effective example.
+A preliminary description of my work with conservators in using various technologies—including X-ray, IR and Photoshop—to reconstitute the original state of a 17thC canvas.
+It’s a plea for “expository imaging” that reflects my burgeoning interest in data visualization.

 Catalogue entry on Daniel Rabel in Drawing Attention: Selected Works on Paper from the Renaissance to Modernism, ed.
 Katharine Lochnan, Toronto: Art Gallery of Ontario, 2008.